 The event routing network consists of four software-configurable multiplexers that control how events are routed and used.
-These are called event channels, and allow for up to four parallel event routing configurations.
+These are called event channels, and allow for up to four parallel event configurations and routings.
 The maximum routing latency is two peripheral clock cycles.
 The event system works in both active mode and idle sleep mode.